Shirley Finn: Early life and career

 Shirley Finn was born Shirley Shewring on 2 November 1941 in Fremantle, Western Australia.
 A wartime baby, Shirley was the eldest child of a bomber pilot, and of necessity was brought up by her mother during her early years.
-After the war, Shirley's family lived in comfortable surroundings in Mount Pleasant, the riverside suburb of Perth, where she became a teenager before the birth of her three younger siblings.
+After the war, Shirley's family lived in comfortable surroundings in Mount Pleasant, the riverside suburb of Perth, where she became a teenager before the birth of her two younger siblings.
 Though successful at her schoolwork, she was sexually active by age 14, which caused her to be committed for eight months to a notoriously cruel welfare home administered by the Catholic Church.

 Biographer Juliet Wills recounts that Finn left school at age 15 and found work at a Perth frock shop, where she met her husband-to-be Des Finn, a 22-year-old air-force mechanic.
 They married and went to live in Melbourne, Victoria, where he continued his service with the Royal Australian Air Force and she worked as a sales assistant at Buckley & Nunn.
 Her sons, Steven and Shane, were born in 1959 and 1960 respectively.
 The family eventually transferred back to Perth, where daughter Bridget was born in 1961.
 (Bridget later adopted her mother's maiden name of Shewring.)